 To addSharePoint lists to your map, the lists must first be spatially enabled (geocoded).
 To spatially enable lists, see Geocode lists containing address or place name data and Geocode lists containing coordinate data.

-Esri Maps for SharePoint works directly with your organization's SharePoint data, allowing you to use spatially enabled content within your SharePoint site and add it to the Esri Maps Web Part.
-Adding data from SharePoint is a quick and easy way to add content to your map to complement your existing SharePoint data.
+ArcGIS Maps for SharePoint works directly with your organization's SharePoint data, allowing you to use spatially enabled content in your SharePoint site and add it to the ArcGIS Maps web part.
+Adding data from SharePoint is a quick way to add content to your map to complement existing information.
 For example, you may have SharePoint data showing proposed store locations to add to your map of household income census data to visually analyze trends.

-With Esri Maps for SharePoint, you can add spatially enabled lists containing addresses or place-names, or lists containing coordinate data, to your map.
+With ArcGIS Maps for SharePoint, you can add spatially enabled lists containing addresses or place names, or lists containing coordinate data, to your map.
 Once added, they become layers in your map.

-Only layers that are added while the Esri Maps Web Part is in Edit mode are persisted in the map.
+Only layers that are added while the ArcGIS Maps web part is in edit mode are saved with the map.